Will long-term travel hurt your career prospects?

 • We no longer have to rush around and squeeze as much as possible into a few weeks of an annual vacation.
 We have time to explore, learn, absorb, think and reflect.
 We have time to talk to people, ask questions and listen.

 • We have become more self-conscious and in tune with our environment.
 We have become better Spanish speakers.
-Our knowledge of and appreciation for world history have grown exponentially, and we are more curious and inquisitive than ever.
+Our knowledge of and appreciation for world history have grown exponentially, and we are more curious than ever.

 Secondly, living among locals, spending time with them and speaking their language has enabled us to make meaningful connections with people from different cultural backgrounds and walks of life.